 If you suddenly make a discrete shift in beliefs, you will experience a sudden discrete shift in your Now reality."

-In reading the Jyotisha charts it is critically important to recognize the qualities of the navamsha Moon.
+In reading the Jyotisha charts it is critically important to recognize the qualities of Chandra's navamsha.
 If the rashi and bhava of D-9 Chandra are ignored, only half the emotional core will be known and events will not be correctly predicted.

 Also, the navamsha Moon is mission-critical in evaluating what type of nurturing support the native requires in their intimate relationships such as marriage.

 The spouse's chart should afford some link to the native 's navamsha Moon, if deep emotional harmony is to develop within the marriage.
 Also the choice of close friends is much dependent on the navamsha Moon.

 However outside the social realm of relationships, one must appreciate one's own navamsha Moon qualities if one is to make emotionally positive choices all along the life path.